Kuborros/FP2Lib/README.md

 ### Currently:
 * Provides *Save file redirection* features used by the mod manager.
 * Provides framework to easily instance new NPC.
+* Provides framework to instance NPC from json and AssetBundle pair.
+* Provides game build information